jnields/febs/ReadMe.md

 very much welcome and encouraged to fork this project and see where it goes.

 Also, we'd love to hear your ideas and feedback on different approaches or similar solutions in the community that you think could improve FEBS.

-### Internal open source customers

-We fully support our internal customers.
-That means we will respond to Slack messages and help troubleshoot issues, feature requests, etc.

-Feel free to swing by or hit us up on Slack or just file a bug here :)